-- (1) A staff member of the Board or a public entity involved in planning or conducting procurement process or contract administration must undertake - - (a) to discharge his or her functions fairly and impartially and without fear, favour or prejudice to anyone so as to ensure fair competitive access to procurement by suppliers; - (b) to act in the public interest and in accordance with this Act; - to avoid any conflict of interest to arise in the carrying out of his or her functions and in conducting himself or herself; - (d) to keep confidential any information that comes into his or her possession relating to procurement proceedings and bids, including proprietary information of bidders; and - (e) not to deal or negotiate on behalf of the contractor or supplier for a contract he or she had specifically dealt with while in the service of the Board or public entity. - (2) A staff member referred to in subsection (1) must - - (a) disclose his or her interest or the interest of his or her close relative, if any, in terms of section 76, and in this paragraph, "close relative" means parent, sibling, spouse, child or grandchild, having substantial financial interest in the bidding entity; and - (b) withdraw from the procurement process if there is a potential conflict of interests, unless the Board or public entity decides that the conflict is trivial to affect the impartiality of the staff member. - (3) A staff member referred to in subsection (1) who - - (a) acts or abets corruptly or fraudulently to gain favour or benefit, including soliciting or accepting improper inducement; or - (b) contravenes, or refuses or fails to comply with subsection (1) or (2), commits an offence and is liable to a fine not exceeding N\$1 000 000 or to imprisonment for a period not exceeding 10 years, or to both such fine and such imprisonment.
+- (1) A staff member of the Board or a public entity involved in planning or conducting procurement process or contract administration must undertake- - (a) to discharge his or her functions fairly and impartially and without fear, favour or prejudice to anyone so as to ensure fair competitive access to procurement by suppliers; - (b) to act in the public interest and in accordance with this Act; - (c) to avoid any conflict of interest to arise in the carrying out of his or her functions and in conducting himself or herself; - (d) to keep confidential any information that comes into his or her possession relating to procurement proceedings and bids, including proprietary information of bidders; and - (e) not to deal or negotiate on behalf of the contractor or supplier for a contract he or she had specifically dealt with while in the service of the Board or public entity. - (2) [subsection (2) deleted by section 27(a) of Act 3 of 2022] - (2A) If a staff member of the Board or a public entity involved in the bid preparation process, at any stage of a bid indicates that he or she wishes to recuse himself or herself because of conflict of interest, the staff member may not participate in the bidding process as a bidder or supplier.